MiSAR-A/MiSAR-Eclipse-QVT-Operational/README.md

-This repository includes additional explanations, illustrations and implementation details for `Results` section of the journal.
+This repository includes the QVT implementation details for `MiSAR` model-based architecture recovery project in addition to explanations and illustrations for the theory behind it.

 # Refining The Micro Service Architecture Recovery Approach: An Empirical Study